awslabs/aws-groundstation-eos-pipeline/README.md

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 PDX-License-Identifier: MIT-0

+#   AQUA Satellite End of Life

+Effective November 30 2024, AWS Ground Station will no longer support the AQUA satellite due to its degraded data quality and unpredictable mission scheduling as it approaches the end of its operational life.
+Please visit the [Automated Earth observation using AWS Ground Station Amazon S3 data delivery](https://github.com/aws-samples/aws-groundstation-s3-data-delivery) repository that uses the JPSS-1 satellite to learn about using AWS Ground Station for Earth observation applications.

-#	Implementing an Automated Ground Station EOS pipeline
+##	Implementing an Automated Ground Station EOS pipeline

 Following this guide results in the implementation of an automated solution that downloads and processes data received from a satellite via the AWS GroundStation service.

 This is the technical guide for the [Earth observation using AWS Ground Station blog post](https://aws.amazon.com/blogs/publicsector/earth-observation-using-aws-ground-station/).

-# Solution Overview
+## Solution Overview

 ![Solution Diagram](GroundStation-EOS-v2.0.png "Solution Diagram")